Contact us

 What do we offer?

-We provide a safe space to share and explore your experiences.
-Together we will try and make sense of what has happened and we will think about how this is impacting on your feelings and your life in general.
-We will decide on some goals or actions that might help you to move forward.
+We provide a safe space to explore your experiences.
+We will try and help you to make sense of what has happened, and how this is impacting your mental health.
+We may decide on some goals or actions that might help you to move forward.

 We will decide together whether our service is the most appropriate to meet your needs.
-If we are not the right service for you, we can help you to access alternative support.
+If we are not the right service for you, we can help you think about options for alternative support.

 If you are unsure whether it is the right time for you to consider psychological therapy, take a look at our making space in your life for psychological therapy leaflet (PDF, 70 KB).